 It seems worth the effort now, doesn’t it?
 To start a personal website all you have to do is:

-- Use the website builder to design your website
+- Use a website builder to design your website

 - Add content to your three main pages